petersatsuse/azure-compute-docs/articles/virtual-machines/nvme-linux.md

 > This step is not required when running the script in Azure CloudShell

 1. Install PowerShell using [https://aka.ms/powershell](https://aka.ms/powershell)
-2. Connect to Azure using `Connect-AzAccount` and select the correct subscription using `Select-AzSubscription -Subscription [your-subscription-id]`
+1. Connect to Azure using `Connect-AzAccount` and select the correct subscription using `Select-AzSubscription -Subscription [your-subscription-id]`

+1. Set the Execution Policy using `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`

 ##### 2.2.2 Download the script